-You've probably heard of annuity payments for those who win large sums of money from judgments or winning the lottery, but those aren't the only people who might benefit form spacing payment of a large sum of money over several decades.
+You’ve probably heard of annuity payments for those who win large sums of money from judgments or winning the lottery, but those aren’t the only people who might benefit from spacing payment of a large sum of money over several decades.
 Annuities can be an effective tool in retirement and life insurance planning, as well.

 How does an annuity payment work?

 The primary feature of an annuity is the ability to provide you with an income source for the rest of your days — in effect, a lifetime stream of income that you can never outlive.
 Even if you live to a ripe old age of 110, you’re still guaranteed to be paid by the insurance company if you chose to receive annuity payments for life.

 There are two phases in an annuity investment: the accumulation phase and the payout (or annuitization) phase.
 Annuity proceeds accumulate on a tax-deferred basis.
 The payout phase provides a monthly income to you for as long as you choose.
 You can opt to receive lifetime income or payment over a certain period (10 years certain, 20 years certain, and so on), regardless of whether you have a lump-sum annuity or have been contributing into it for years.